GDPR Consultancy Services

-The legislation came into force on 25 May 2018, but whilst the Information Commissioner’s Office (ICO) wanted businesses to work towards compliance by this date, this should not be viewed as a deadline (whether you missed it or achieved it) but the start of a new regime for your business.
+The legislation came into force on 25 May 2018, but whilst the Information Commissioner’s Office (ICO) wanted businesses to work towards compliance by this date, it was never to be viewed as a deadline but rather the start of a new regime for your business.

 What we offer

 Are you trying to get your head around what GDPR actually is?

 Are you struggling to understand what impact GDPR has on your business?